splunk/splunk-sdk-java/README.md

 The Splunk Java SDK is licensed under the Apache License 2.0.
 Details can be found in the LICENSE file.

-## The Splunk Java SDK is a Preview release refresh

-1. This Preview is a pre-Beta release that is incomplete and may have bugs.
-There will be a Beta release prior to a general release.

-2. The Apache License only applies to the Splunk Java SDK and no other Software provided by Splunk.
+1. The Apache License only applies to the Splunk Java SDK and no other Software provided by Splunk.

-3. Splunk, in using the Apache License, does not provide any warranties or indemnification, and does not accept any liabilities with the Preview release of the SDK.
+2. Splunk, in using the Apache License, does not provide any warranties or indemnification, and does not accept any liabilities with the release of the SDK.

-4. We are now accepting contributions from individuals and companies to our Splunk open source projects.
+3. We are accepting contributions from individuals and companies to our Splunk open source projects.
 See the
     [Open Source](http://dev.splunk.com/view/opensource/SP-CAAAEDM) page for
     more information.